 Alternative Charging Solutions

 This can be very convenient for those with short commute times that do not majorly deplete battery time daily.
-The rates on some of these charge points can also be lower than when using your own charger at home.
+However, unless you access a free charging unit, the rates on some of these charge points are likely to cost more than home charging, with annual estimates expected at around 45% more.